F0lak/dm_open_ref/ref/proc/winset.md

 #### browser-options {#browser-options byondver="516"}

-The \"browser-options\" global parameter lets you enable or disable certain browser functionality.
+The "browser-options" global parameter lets you enable or disable certain browser functionality.
 This can be a comma-separated list, or you can precede an option with `+` or `-` to enable or disable it specifically.